Coats: What Type Should I Buy for a Curvy Body Shape?

 For women with curvy body shapes, finding a coat that fits properly across the bust, waist, and hips—without pulling, bunching, or looking boxy—is a seasonal struggle.
 While coats are designed to provide warmth and structure, too many are cut for a straight frame, leaving curvier women compromising on style or fit.

-Enter Tellar.co.uk, the UK’s leading free sizing tool.
+Enter tellar.co.uk, the UK’s leading free sizing tool.
 By matching your actual body measurements to garment data from over 1,500+ brands, Tellar eliminates sizing guesswork, especially for structured outerwear like coats where poor fit is most obvious.

 This guide breaks down the most flattering coat styles for curvy women, key technical considerations, fabrics that work best, brands that cut for shape—and what to avoid.